 The easiest way to get to Ostrava is with any of Czech Republic’s well-connected trains. České Dráhy is the national train company in Czech Republic.
 RegioJet and Leo Express both have free WIFI.
-GoEuro is an awesome aggregator for finding the best route and price.
+Omio is a great aggregator for finding the best route and price.

 There are multiple departures a day.
 The journey time is about 3 hours and costs just €6-12 each way.